 The programme produces reports which are used to raise awareness and bring about practical change in the law and public policy and practices.

-The research programme usually commences in October/November each year, and is open to first year students and above from across the University.
+The research programme usually commences in October and is open to first year students and above from across the University.
 Final reports are published the following Spring term.

 StreetLaw aims to promote understanding about legal rights and responsibilities to individuals who may not otherwise have access to such knowledge.
 This project offers you the opportunity to engage with the local community, perfect your legal research and workshop facilitation skills and gain valuable experience in preparation for work in the legal or criminal justice profession.